Keyboard layout: Other Latin-script keyboard layouts

 There are also keyboard layouts that do not resemble traditional typewriter layouts very closely, if at all.
 These are designed to reduce finger movement and are claimed by some proponents to offer higher typing speed along with ergonomic benefits.

 Dvorak

 The Dvorak layout was named after its inventor, August Dvorak.
-There are also numerous adaptations for languages other than English, and single-handed variants.
+There are also numerous adaptations for languages other than English and single-handed variants.
 Dvorak's original layout had the numerals rearranged, but the present-day layout has them in numerical order.
 Dvorak has numerous properties designed to increase typing speed, decrease errors, and increase comfort.
 Research has found a 4% average advantage to the end user in typing speed.
 The layout concentrates the most used English letters in the home row where the fingers rest, thus having 70% of typing done in the home row (compared to 32% in QWERTY).

+The layout came before computers came to be, so it challenges programmers and power users because keyboard shortcuts, like copy-paste are in totally different locations, punctuation symbols are significantly affected, while common commands like ls -l result in strenuous use of the pinky finger.

 The Dvorak layout is available out-of-the-box on most operating systems, making switching through software very easy.
 "Hardwired" Dvorak keyboards are also available, though only from specialized hardware companies.